graham Campbell - Baseball Director

 josh Campbell- strength & conditioning coach

 Campbell is a Certified Strength and Conditioning Specialist from Victoria, British Columbia.
-He has been training clients/teams for a little over 5 years now and has worked with a wide variety of athletes.
+He has been training clients/teams for over 6 years now and has worked with a wide variety of athletes.
 In the past he has worked with junior national wheelchair basketball athletes, the UVIC Mens basketball team, high school baseball athletes, and most recently the Victoria Harbour cats baseball club.
 Josh also played two years of JUCO baseball at Treasure Valley Community College in Oregon.
 After his playing career was over, he came back to Victoria to complete his degree in exercise and wellness and pursue his dream of becoming a strength and conditioning coach.
 Josh now runs his own business and specializes in helping baseball athletes reach their maximal potential through various strength, power, and mobility training.
 He has a great passion in helping athletes develop and reach the next level.
 Campbell is currently enrolled at Edith Cowan University to complete his masters in strength and conditioning.

 Rocky vitale - softball instructor